Li-Xiaoyang0407/Hagibis-2019-/README.md

 This is a tool to downscale many ils calculation results in the same region.
 In fact, s01-downscale_flddph_chikuma.sh(revised CaMa tool) is running.
 If you want to calculate in a different region, please change the values of WEST, EAST, SOUTH, and NORTH in s01-downscale_flddph_chikuma.sh.
 You must enter integer latitude and longitude coordinates for each.
 The calculation results are stored in a directory named [fig,flood]

-(3) Run 03_make_damage_estimate.sh
+(3) Run 03_fld_dmg_jp.py
-This is a tool to estimate flood damage in each region.
-In fact, the amount of damage is calculated in estimate_damage.py.
-The damage amount is only for three items, a home and housewares, and their total.
-This also allows for numerous calculations to be performed at once by specifying the calculation case in the variable $calc_case, separated by spaces.
+This is a tool to estimate flood damage in Japan.
+The damage amount is only for three items, structural asset and contents asset, and their total.
+This also allows for numerous calculations to be performed at once by specifying the calculation case of Typhoon route in the variable $Route, separated by spaces.
+The calculation results are stored in a directory named $output_tif in 03_fld_dmg_jp.py
-Before that, area_average_val.py interpolates the number of households from the Japanese census into CaMa-Flood's high-resolution grid.
-This value is used to produce the amount of damage.
-The calculation results are stored in a directory named $out_dir in 03_make_damage_estimate.sh